aloaf812/gmd-omnimenu-1.7/README.md

 Currently works for versions 1.02 - 1.6.

+## Downloads
+Downloads are available in the Discord server: https://discord.gg/4AC23yn4yF

 ## Special Thanks
 - [**akqanile (Adelfa)**](https://github.com/cierra-kb) - 100 KB fix, font size calculator, lots of help with issues.
 He is regarded as the god of tradmodding for a reason.
 - Eclipse Mod Menu team - many hack implementations